Graham, Missouri

 Graham is a city in southwestern Nodaway County, Missouri, United States.
 The population was 147 at the 2020 census.

 History

-Graham was originally called Jacksonville, and under the latter name was platted in 1856.
+Graham, one of the earliest settlements in the Platte Purchase was founded in 1839.
+It was originally called Jacksonville, but was platted as Graham in 1856.
 The present name is after Col. Amos Graham, a local clerk.
 In 1860, under the first postmaster, the post office briefly went by the name of Brownsville until the mid-1860s.
 A post office called Graham has been in operation since 1852, however was out of service from 2014 to 2020 due to the building being an extremely hazardous location.

 Simpson's College was listed on the National Register of Historic Places in 1978.

 Geography

 Graham is located 13 miles southwest of Maryville, nine miles west of US 71, and two miles east of Maitland in Holt County, which is just across the Nodaway River.
 According to the United States Census Bureau, the city has a total area of 0.26 sqmi, all land.